ColetonReitan/ColetonReitan/README.md

 - Hello!
 I’m @ColetonReitan, I recieved my undergraduate degree in 2022 from Wesleyan University with a focus in Economics and Data Analytics and am currently working towards completing my Master's Degree in Business Analytics at Adelphi University!
 - I'm working to one day become a professional data scientist.
+- I love baseball!
+I'm a (pretty good) pitcher; I was named Captain of the Varsity Baseball team at Wesleyan University and am a current captain of the Varsity Baseball team at Adelphi University.
 - 📫 If you would like to reach me, my email is coletonreitan@gmail.com

 <!---